Titchfield Canal

 The Route

-• This walk can be extremely muddy in winter.
-You will undoubtedly need wellies if the weather has been wet.
+This walk can be extremely muddy in winter.
+You will need wellies if the weather has been wet, however recent reinforcements to the path may well have improved this situation.

-• You can do this linear walk in either direction, but our recommendation is to start at Meon Shore so that you can end the walk with a coffee and a play on the beach.
-Also, the car park at Titchfield is small, so a space is often not guaranteed.
+You can do this linear walk in either direction, but our recommendation is to start at Titchfield as the parking is free and the beach becomes the half way reward.

-2. The path is initially quite wet, but does firm up quite quickly before becoming muddier again later on.
 Follow the path with the reeds of the nature reserve to your right.
 The road will be parallel off to your left to begin with, but this will soon be replaced by the water of the canal.
-And that is about all the direction you need!

 Did you know?

-It is unlikely that Titchfield Canal was constructed for navigational purposes and evidence suggests its main use was in providing irrigation to a water meadow sustem
+It is unlikely that Titchfield Canal was constructed for navigational purposes and evidence suggests its main use was in providing irrigation to a water meadow system.

 If you liked this walk…